passwordless-id/webauthn/docs/docs/registration.md

 - `discoverable`: (`'discouraged'`, `'preferred'` or `'required'`) If the credential is "discoverable", it can be selected using `authenticate` without providing credential IDs.
 In that case, a native pop-up will appear for user selection.
 This may have an impact on the "passkeys" user experience and syncing behavior of the key. *(Default: 'preferred')*
 - `attestation`: If enabled, the device attestation and clientData will be provided as base64 encoded binary data.
 Note that this may impact the authenticator information available or the UX depending on the platform. *(Default: false)*

+### Replacing a credential or updating the user name

+Regarding the `user`, you can either provide a name as string, or an object like `{id: '...', name: '...', displayName: '...'}`.
+By default, `name` and `displayName` will be the same.
+The `id` should not disclose personal information as it can be exposed.
+Providing the ID can be used to override a credential with a new one, including an updated `name`/`username`.